 According to the National Coordination for Disaster Reduction of Guatemala (CONRED), as many as 300,000 people live in at-risk settlements in Guatemala City alone.
 There were thought to be around 250 informal settlements housing 40,000 families in the municipality as of 2013.
 Urban sprawl combined with Guatemala’s exposure to a range of natural hazards, including volcanic eruptions, earthquakes, drought, tropical storms and landslides, contributes to internal displacement.

-The WorldRiskIndex ranks Guatemala fourth in the world in terms of disaster risk.
+The WorldRiskIndex ranks Guatemala eighth in the world in terms of disaster risk.
 The rainy season displaced almost 40,000 people in more than 2,000 incidents between April and November 2017.
 The Fuego volcano around 40 kilometres from Guatemala City began erupting in June 2018, affecting more than 1.7 million people indirectly and displacing almost 13,000.
 It mainly affected Chimaltenango, Sacatepéquez, Escuintla, Mixco and some areas of Guatemala City.
-The volcano is being monitored and remained active as of October 2018.
+The volcano is being monitored and was still active as of December 2019.

-People are also become displaced as a result of forced evictions.
+People are also displaced as a result of forced evictions.
 Gangs in Guatemala City and its outskirts force residents to give up their homes, and drug trafficking groups expropriate land in rural areas strategic for cross-border smuggling, if necessary using violence to displace those who represent an obstacle to their ends.
-The government is also directly responsible for evictions, primarily of farmers and indigenous communities.
-IDMC estimates that nearly 1,200 people were displaced during government evictions in 2018.
+There are also instances in which the government is also directly responsible for evictions, primarily of farmers and indigenous communities.

 Quiché, Huehuetenango, Chimaltenango and Alta Verapaz were the departments most affected by violence and displacement during Guatemala’s civil war.
 Eighty per cent of their mainly indigenous residents fled their homes at least temporarily between 1981 and 1982.
 Internal displacement had been a small-scale phenomenon mainly affecting individuals in the 1960s and 1970s, but it began happening en masse in the 1980s as a result of indiscriminate violence and repression.